 The VSM vector data will be employed to give the magnetic field context for FDP observations of sunspots, filaments, flares, and coronal mass ejections.
-Besides magnetic field inversions of active region data for better parameterization of pre- and post-flare and coronal mass ejection events, the global magnetic field configuration is of great interest.
-The global field analysis will include the comparison of active region helicity between the hemispheres and during the solar cycle with the planned creation of magnetic helicity synoptic maps.
+Besides magnetic field inversions of active-region data for better parameterization of pre- and post-flare and coronal mass ejection events, the global magnetic field configuration is of great interest.
+The global field analysis will include the comparison of active-region helicity between the hemispheres and during the solar cycle with the planned creation of magnetic helicity synoptic maps.
+The ISS data are indispensible for studies of the solar irradiance and its changes over the solar cycle.
+The data will also be useful for a solar-stellar research.

-3.1.4.1 Summary of SOLIS Instrument Status
+3.1.3.2.1 Summary of SOLIS Instrument Status

 Vector Spectromagnetograph (VSM).
-The SOLIS VSM instrument has been operating since August 2003.
-Initially, the VSM operated at a temporary site in Tucson until it was installed at Kitt Peak in April 2004.
+The SOLIS VSM instrument has been operating at Kitt Peak since April 2004.
 In early 2006, the degradation of the VSM 630.2 nm vector modulator required its replacement.
 This opportunity allowed for a more efficient 854.2 nm modulator and a fresh 630.2 nm longitudinal modulator to be installed.
 Chromospheric vector capability is under active investigation with an option that appears to be entirely feasible and low cost.
 In addition, a new camera system with higher special resolution was installed in the fall of 2009.
-Analysis software is currently being updated in order to process the new data format.
+Analysis software is being updated in order to improve the quality of the data products.
+Currently, SOLIS/VSM activities are focused on improving the data reduction of vector and line-of-sight magnetograms, including a better correction for the instrumental polarization, refining the determination of magnetic bias in weak fields, and investigating alternative inversion techniques for SOLIS VSM Stokes polarization measurments, with the goal of improving the speed of the inversion and the "quality" of the derived magnetic field parameters.
+It is expected that some of the planned improvements will allow us to provide users with the full Stokes spectra for each pixel of the image of the Sun as a level 2 data product.
+Currently, only the magnetic and thermodynamic parameters derived from the spectra are provided in that level of the data.